PRINCE2®, an acronym for PRojects IN Controlled Environments, is a project management methodology.

 Effectively identify risks and opportunities that could impact the project.

-How the project manager will assess and act on changes to the project.
+How the project manager will assess and act on the issues facing the project.

 The ongoing viability and performance of the plans and how and whether the project should proceed.

 Project environment: organisations often want a consistent approach to managing projects and tailor PRINCE2 to create their own project management method.
 This method is then embedded into the organisation’s way of working.